lunduniversity/scalades/README.md

 We have conducted a series of [**benchmarks**](https://github.com/lunduniversity/scalades/tree/main/benchmark), indicating that [Scala Native]() is a very promising runtime for `scalades` if short simulation execution time is a priority.
 When Scala Native is available for Scala 3 our intention is to publish this lib also for bare metal execution.

-## Questions and discussion items
+## Questions

-* should time be a Double or BigDecimal?
-Floating-point numbers are strange when comparing with >= etc...
-But BigDecimal is perhaps too slow.
-Well in long simulations time deltas could be too small for the precision.
-Interesting to test performance and compare.
+* Should time be a Double or BigDecimal?
+Floating-point numbers are strange when comparing with >= etc so precision might be an issue especially in long simulations where delta time is smaller than total simulation time.
+But BigDecimal is significantly slower than Double.
+This is a trade-off between precision and performance that is interesting to explore in benchmarks.

-* is the optimization of using opaque type Time instead of a simple case class worth it? needs performance test testing

-* what are the most important use cases left to implement for the Simulation course?
+* What are the most important use cases left to implement for the Simulation course?

 ## TODO